 Looking to get your mortgage loan originator license training online?
 You're in the right place!

 Our NMLS-approved MLO licensing program is delivered online so you can take the course from anywhere.
-The 20-hour online instructor-led course is delivered over 5 days.
+The 20-hour online instructor-led course can be completed in as little as 4 days.
 Your learning material and exams are all delivered through your web browser.
-Each day you will have the opportunity to connect with your instructor and other students taking the course via a live internet conference.
+Each chapter in the course ends with an opportunity to post questions and get feedback from your instructor.
+Join an optional weekly review live webinar with your instructor and classmates.
 This will give you the chance to ask questions, have topics explained in more detail, and get insights from industry professionals.

 The OnlineEd system is compatible with all current major browsers and operating systems.